nielsenjared/nielsenjared.github.io/content/blog/beginners-mind/index.md

 It’s also important if you’re in a lead or mentoring role, where your reports or mentees will benefit from your ability to effectively transfer knowledge.

 If neither of the above scenarios apply to you, consider how these practices relate to innovation and your career goals.

-Looking to practice re-enactive empathy and cultivate your Beginner's Mind?

-Check out the first chapter of _A Is For Algorithms_: [How to Solve Algorithms](https://jarednielsen.com/algorithms/).